abdulsamisahil/Robot/README.md

 Download the repository and open it in a text editor, (VS code recommended) and then make sure you have all the dependencies, kindly run the following commands prior to running the system:

+Make sure you have already node.js installed in your system:

 First from the root run:

 ### `npm install`